 Also, please keep in mind that while wearing clear aligners is very different from wearing braces, the importance of retaining your post-treatment results is exactly the same.
 You'll want to be sure to wear your retainer(s) exactly as prescribed after your treatment is completed to protect your investment in a beautiful new smile.

 One of the first questions people tend to have when considering Invisalign is, "How much will it cost?"
 The good news is that most individuals are pleasantly surprised to discover that the cost of Invisalign treatment is usually comparable to the cost of traditional braces.
 Many dental insurance plans cover Invisalign just as they would other orthodontic treatments like traditional braces and your insurance carrier can help you to determine the exact coverage for your treatment.
 If your insurance does not cover all of your treatment costs or if cost is a concern for you, talk to our staff about payment options.
-Our office offers flexible, interest-free financing, extended 3rd party financing and options with no down payment.
+Our office offers flexible, interest-free financing.

 Schedule an initial consultation today to learn how Invisalign can straighten your teeth.